Total-Recon: Deformable Scene Reconstruction for Embodied View Synthesis: Related Work

 \paragraph{Reconstruction with RGBD Sensors.} Depth sensors represent the third class of attempts to make non-rigid reconstruction more tractable, reducing the need for a pre-defined shape template.
 Kinect-fusion~\cite{newcombe2011kinectfusion} creates a real-time system for indoor scene localization and mapping.
 Dynamic Fusion~\cite{newcombe2015dynamicfusion} builds a template-free dense SLAM system for dynamic objects.
 Later works improve RGBD reconstruction to be able to deal with topology changes~\cite{slavcheva2017killingfusion, slavcheva2018sobolevfusion} and use correspondence matching for registration over large motions~\cite{bozic2021neural,bozic2020deepdeform}.
 Recent works have incorporated neural implicit representations to reconstruct the surface geometry and 3D motion fields for deformable objects~\cite{ren2021class, cai2022neural} or large-scale rigid scenes~\cite{Azinovic_2022_CVPR, Rematas_2022_CVPR} in isolation.
-Other works have reconstructed humans alongside small-scale objects and furniture~\cite{dou20153d, bozic2021neural}, but not the entire background.
+Other works have reconstructed humans alongside small-scale objects and furniture~\cite{dou20153d, bozic2021neural} but not the entire background.
 We aim to go even further by reconstructing the entire scene, which includes the background and multiple deformable targets such as humans and pets; not only do we reconstruct the geometry, but we also recover a radiance field that allows for photorealistic scene rendering from embodied viewpoints and other novel 6-DOF trajectories.
-We summarize and compare prior work to \ourmethod{} in terms of the system requirements for embodied view synthesis in Table \ref{table:related_works}.